 2. DeWalt DXAEJ14 1400 Jump Starter With Air Compressor

-Unlike most jump starters, the DeWalt DXAEJ14 has a full digital display.
-This provides a more accurate reading of the remaining charge than light-based indicators.
-The addition of an alternator check function helps you diagnose problems if your battery won’t jump.
+Unlike most jump starters, the DeWalt DXAEJ14 has a fully digital display, providing a more accurate reading of the remaining charge than light-based indicators.
+The addition of an alternator check function helps you diagnose problems if your battery doesn’t jump.

 - High peak amps

-- Great choice for use in extreme conditions
+- An excellent choice for use in extreme conditions

 - Charges two devices simultaneously via USB

 - Detailed charging information available on the digital display

 - Air compressor is slow to inflate (15-20 minutes for car tire)